JoannaBy/La-Segunda-Celestina/README.md

 * List of all the plays in the corpus.
 * Evaluation of the OCR difficulties which led us to transcribe the texts.
 * Slides of our presentation in DH2019 (English and Spanish)
+* Figures included in our paper in original (higher) resolution.

 ## Corpus of Golden Age Spanish Plays
 We have collected the plays from various sources.
 Most of them were taken from [Canon-60](https://tc12.uv.es/?page_id=3626).
 Oleza Simó, J. (2014).
 Canon 60.
 Valencia: Universitat de València.